Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

-The event type names are firmware-dependent.
+* **E** parameter: the event type names are firmware-dependent.
 In RepRapFirmware they are: heater-fault, driver-error, filament-error, driver-warning.
 However, in RRF 3.4.0 it is necessary to use underscore "\_" in place of dash "-" when using these event names in M957.
 Future versions of RRF will allow the dash character to be used instead but will still allow underscore for backwards compatibility.

-The meaning of the device number depends on the event type.
+* **D** parameter: the meaning of the device number depends on the event type.
 For a driver error it is the driver number.
 For a heater fault it is the heater number.
 For a filament error it is the extruder number.

-The meaning of the optional additional parameter also depends on the event type.
+* **P** parameter: (non-negative integer) additional information about the event, e.g. the subtype of a heater fault or a filament error.
+The meaning of the optional additional parameters also depends on the event type.
 For example, for a driver error it is the driver status.
+* **S** parameter: the full text string describing the fault (the same string that is written to the log file, if the event is logged).
+This is intended to be suitable to show to the user.
+* For more information, see the [Events](/User_manual/RepRapFirmware/Events) wiki page.

 ## M970 Enable/disable phase stepping